Constitution of the Netherlands: History

-The first constitution of the Netherlands as a whole, in the sense of a fundamental law which applied to all its provinces and cities, is the 1579 constitution, which established the confederal republic of the Seven United Provinces.
+The first constitution of the Netherlands as a whole, in the sense of a fundamental law which applied to all its provinces and cities, is the 1579 constitution, which established the confederal Dutch Republic.
 The constitution was empowered by the Union of Utrecht, thus by treaty.
 Article XIII of the treaty granted each inhabitant of the Republic freedom of conscience.